Skip to main content

 This innovative solar-powered pool skimmer quickly and easily removes debris from the water’s surface.
 We liked how easy it was to set up and how quietly and efficiently it removed leaves and pollen from the water's surface.
 This robotic pool skimmer offers efficient debris removal, exceptional battery life, and a built-in water clarification system.
 It’s ideal for pools that are prone to frequent debris accumulation, and thanks to the precision sensors, it can easily clean oddly shaped pools and be used on both in-ground and above-ground pools.

-The $1,499 price point gives us pause, but it is a wise investment for pool owners who constantly battle debris-clogged pools.
+The $1,499 price point is a wise investment for pool owners who constantly battle debris-clogged pools.

 Pros